 North Beach is the bayfront town at the northern tip of Calvert County — a short drive from this parcel — with a waterfront boardwalk, local dining, and a tight-knit community feel.

-The community will need five homes: three larger homes for the five-person households and two smaller homes for the three-person households.
-Three paths are worth serious consideration — modular homes, prefab kit homes, and a local custom builder.
+The community will need five homes.
+Three paths are modular homes, prefab kit homes, and a local custom builders.
 Each represents a different tradeoff between cost, timeline, customization, and hands-on involvement.
-All options below produce permanent, code-compliant structures that appreciate in value like any conventional home.

 Range: approximately $310K–$425K depending on finishes, labor rates, and site conditions.
 Smaller kit options from DC Structures start below $100K for the shell.